-The study of history is to enable pupils to understand obtain a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+The study of history is to enable pupils to understand and obtain a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Incorporating the programmes of study from the National Curriculum, our history curriculum aims to:

-The history curriculum, is enriched in a variety of ways, including:
+The history curriculum is enriched in a variety of ways, including:

 The EYFS curriculum for Understanding the World is taught in a variety of ways through adult-led and adult-supported tasks.
 Through their learning children will begin to: